 Moving Traditions is adopting the term b-mitzvah in place of b’nai mitzvah in all of our materials, including changing the name of our program to the “Moving Traditions B-Mitzvah Family Education Program.”
-This decision is based on trends in gender fluidity and our respect for the need to continually refine our offerings so that all people feel seen and embraced by Jewish life.
+This decision is based on an emerging understanding of gender fluidity and our respect for the need to continually refine our offerings so that all people feel seen and embraced by Jewish life.

 Moving Traditions was created with the understanding that Jewish people and practice will thrive as Judaism continues to evolve—as it always has—to meet the changing needs of Jewish people.

 Today, the categories of “bar” (son), “bat” (daughter), and even “b’nai” (masculine plural of “children”) fail to capture the lived experiences of gender beyond the binary.
 We see a growing number of Jewish preteens challenging traditional gender conventions held by Judaism and Jewish communities.